 - Abnormal Psychology: These courses explore the causes of and treatments for mental health disorders.
 Students learn to classify mental health disorders and treat them.
 The coursecovers addictive disorders, eating disorders, and personality disorders.
 Coursework emphasizes critical thinking, psychology theory, and clinical practice.

 - Behavioral Psychology: This course examines the mind-behavior connection.
 It covers behavior across the lifespan, behavioral disorders and treatments, and behavioral research.
 Students learn to assess and diagnose common behavioral disorders and to design and implement behavioral research projects.
 Some behavioral psychology courses incorporate a lab or practicum.
 The course prepares graduates for research careers and graduate study.

 Accreditation for Online Bachelor of Psychology Degrees

-The Best Online Bachelor's in Psychology Degree Programs
+The Best Online Psychology Degrees of 2021

 UF's online bachelor of arts in psychology is a five-semester program.
 The curriculum includes core coursework in general psychology, biological science, statistics, and math.
 Additionally, students must choose electives in subjects like developmental changes, learning and cognition, or biological bases.